MilovdZee/LEDCircleClock/README.md

 # LEDCircleClock

-A clock with 241 RGB LEDs.
+## Forked for additional features

 This https://github.com/atkaper/LEDCircleClock is a fork of the awesome project from Milo: https://github.com/MilovdZee/LEDCircleClock

+## Additional features

 The original project had 4 effects, next to the analog clock.
 I (Thijs) have added some more.
 Here's the total effect/animation list:

-- Base animation: Analog clock (by Milo).
+- Base animation: Analog clock (by Milo, February 2021).
-- Sparkle (by Milo).
+- Sparkle (by Milo, February 2021).
 - PacMan (original by Milo, updated by Thijs [March 2021?] to be smaller, and eat some moving food).
-- Scan (by Milo).
+- Scan (by Milo, February 2021).
-- Fire (by Milo, or he found it somewhere on the internet I think).
+- Fire (by Milo, February 2021, or he found it somewhere on the internet I think).
 - Snake (by Thijs, July 2021).
 - Maze (by Thijs, July 2021).
 - Digital Clock (by Thijs, July 2021).